 • To block or anesthetize the joint in order to determine if a specific joint is the cause of your horse’s lameness

-• To sample lubricating fluid (or synovial fluid) in the joint and determine whether there is infection present
+• To sample fluid (or synovial fluid) in the joint and determine whether there is infection present

 You and your veterinarian must take into account many considerations before deciding if joint injections are necessary for your horse.
 The type of injection used will depend on the intended purpose.